frosxt/light/README.md

 ## Optimisations

 This library is designed to be as optimised as possible and provide the most cost-free methods of getting stuff done.
-Performance is a priority with this library as-with all other Eternal Development products.
+Performance is a priority with this library as-with all other products.

 ## Authors